Modern Language Requirement

 State Seal of Biliteracy

-Students who have received the State Seal of Biliteracy meet the modern language requirement (the 1010-1020 level of a second language) and will be exempt from the language placement test.
-Students wishing to continue their studies in the second language may still choose to take the placement test to see if they can place into an intermediate- or advanced-level class.
+Students who have received the State Seal of Biliteracy meet the modern language requirement (the 1010-1020 level of a second language) and will be exempt from the Modern Language Placement Exam.
+Students wishing to continue their studies in the second language may still choose to take the Modern Language Placement Exam to see if they can place into an intermediate- or advanced-level class.
 Please note that no academic credit is awarded for meeting this curricular requirement by placement testing or the State Seal of Biliteracy.